-What does a Snow Warden do?
+What does a snow warden do?

-The Snow Warden is working on behalf of the parish council, not DCC, and will deliver winter maintenance support, determined by parish or town councils, to their communities.
+The snow warden is working on behalf of the parish council, not DCC, and will deliver winter maintenance support, determined by parish or town councils, to their communities.
 This includes:

-- Ordering grit supplies
+- ordering grit supplies

-- Keeping a register of local trained volunteers
+- keeping a register of local trained volunteers

-- Receiving and responding locally to weather alerts
+- receiving and responding locally to weather alerts

-- Organising and deploying volunteers to clear snow
+- organising and deploying volunteers to clear snow

-- Organising and deploying volunteers to spread grit when icy conditions are forecast
+- organising and deploying volunteers to spread grit when icy conditions are forecast

-- spread grit
+- spreading grit

-- clear snow
+- clearing snow

-- refill grit bins and bags
+- refilling grit bins and bags

 DCC is pledging to provide up to five tonnes of salt free of charge to parishes that sign up to the scheme.

 We have arrangements in place whereby further salt can be purchased through our own contract supply arrangements in the region of £100 per tonne dumpy bag (smaller bags may be an option at a higher price) where parish and town councils wish to purchase more themselves (for example if they purchase their own tow-along gritter).

 If the stored salt becomes hard or sticks together following wet or damp conditions there are a couple of ways of righting this.
-The ideal way would be to dry it out using some drying facility however this is not something that many parishes will have access too, therefore we suggest emptying the salt out, spreading it out and breaking it up by hitting it with something hard and leaving it to dry in the sun.
+The ideal way would be to dry it out using some drying facility however this is not something that many parishes will have access to, therefore we suggest emptying the salt out, spreading it out and breaking it up by hitting it with something hard and leaving it to dry in the sun.
 This will enable you to sweep it up and re-bag it.